Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,1821.817506,1835.82202.md

 ### Transcript

-> I have orange plants to put in the cave that is an oddly specific question I mean we have orange plants but whether they go in caves
+> I have orange plants to put in the cave that is an oddly specific question I mean we have orange plants but whether they go in caves our graphics rendered in tiles yes